17 University of Pittsburgh Law Review 361 (2010)

 This Article challenges the D.C.
 Circuit’s depiction of the PCAOB as “a heavily controlled component” of the SEC, and argues that this flawed premise was essential to the court’s 2-1 decision upholding the PCAOB’s constitutionality.
 With a focus on statutory analysis and legislative history, the Article seeks to show that Congress designed the PCAOB to operate with substantive independence from the SEC.
 It then argues that PCAOB members acting with significant discretion and autonomy outside the SEC’s control are “principal officers” who, pursuant to the Appointments Clause, must be appointed by the President with the advice and consent of the Senate.
 And as “principal officers” performing significant executive functions, PCAOB members must be removable for cause by the President.

 Nagy, Donna M., "Is the PCAOB a "Heavily Controlled Component" of the SEC?: An Essential Question in the Constitutional Controversy" (2010).
-Faculty Publications.
-Paper 35.
+Articles by Maurer Faculty.
+35.